RebelIT/rpIoT/README.md

 A configurable API for my raspberryPi IOT devices around the house.
 Toggle functions on and off in the configuration file before starting the service.
 Used for integrating/controlling rPI's into your home automation.

-## Deploying it (ansible):
+## Deploying it to a raspberryPi (ansible & go):
-* You need a working GOLang environment setup
+* You need a working local GOLang environment for ansible to build the project
+* Update api_config.json
-* Update true/false values in the api_config.json for what endpoints you want enabled
+    * true/false values for what endpoints you want enabled
-* Update http port number for the api to listen on
+    * http port number for the api to listen on
-* Update statsd host if you want statsd metrics to be emitted on api usage
+    * statsd host if you want statsd metrics to be emitted on api usage
-* Update variables in ansible_deploy.yml
+* Update ansible_deploy.yml with your local gopath
    ```
     gopath: "/Users/rebelit/go"
     goroot: "/usr/local/opt/go/libexec"